michael-e/email_newsletter_manager/readme.md

 If you click the button, the system will prepare for sendind (e.g. count the recipients and display the number in the GUI), then wait for some seconds before actually starting the send process.
 This allows for "last minute cancelling" in case a user has not really (?) meant to really (!) send the newsletter. :-)

+There are bugs concerning HTML form button values in Internet Explorer 6 and 7 (which shouldn't be used for Symphony anyway).
+This means that:

+- You won't be able to send a newsletter in IE6 (who cares?)
+- You won't be able to handle multiple email newsletters (i.e. Email Newsletter Manager fields) **in the same section** using IE7.
+This is considered a rare setup (but is actually a supported feature in modern browsers).

+These constraints are regarded a small price for having a combined "Save and Send" button (which is simply called "Send").
+(We actually need the button's value to implement this functionality.)

 ## Before you start